So what's the deal with chalet hosting?

 Your Day/s Off

 Typically, ski companies offer their staff one full day off a week - although this can vary, and some companies are introducing two days off for their chalet hosts.
 This is the only time in the week that you don't have to work, so use it wisely and treasure it!
 Some seasonaires take the opportunity to make first lift, enjoying freshly groomed pistes and the chance to have a big day out.
 Others prefer to lie-in, and enjoy a lazy breakfast.
-If the weather's bad, you might choose to party the night before, happy to spend the rest of the day sleeping it off (isn't that right, Steve!).
+If the weather's bad, you might choose to party the night before, happy to spend the rest of the day sleeping it off.

 A day in the life of a chalet host